kwea123/Unity_live_caption/README.md

 # Unity_live_caption
-Use Google Speech-to-Text API to do live caption on Unity!
+Use Google Speech-to-Text API to do real-time live stream caption on Unity!
 Best when combined with your virtual character!